zaepoj/dotfiles/README.md

 Contains configs for various things that I use or used in the past

-After Macos sequoia most of yabais functionality no requires disabling SIP partially.
-I have since then deprecated Yabai + skhd and moved to aerospace as new alternative.
+After Macos sequoia and forward
 # Window manager - Aerospace
 install: https://github.com/nikitabobko/AeroSpace

 # Window manager - Yabai (no longer used)
 install: https://github.com/koekeishiya/yabai